Serve on the PAGE Board to help guide the direction and focus of your state association while making an impact in the field of gifted education.

 - Responsiveness to communications regarding board issues (e.g. voting, program feedback)

 - Participate in the development and annual monitoring of PAGE’s strategic plan

-- Attend three (3) PAGE Board Face-to-Face meetings per year; one in January, early summer, and one during the annual convention each November.
+- Attend at least three (3) PAGE Board Face-to-Face meetings per year; one in January, early summer, and one during the annual convention each November.

 - Attendance for monthly online board meetings (typically 1-2 hours in length).

 - Serve on at least one Board Committee at the request of the President.